 If you form a partnership and decide that it isn’t working out, you can check out this blog post to learn how to buy out a business partner.

-A corporation is a complete legal entity, separate from its owners with Articles of Corporation having to be filed with the state.
-You’ll own shares in the business, which will allow you to transfer ownership easily or raise additional money by issuing stock.
-In addition, you’ll be protected from liability.
+A corporation is a complete legal entity, separate from its owners.
+You’ll own shares in the business, which will allow you to transfer ownership or raise additional money by issuing stock.
+In addition, this protects you from liability.

-The drawbacks are that double taxation will occur; first on the profits of the business and then on dividends paid on shares or earnings you draw from the company.
+The drawbacks are that double taxation will occur, first on the business profits and then on dividends paid on shares or earnings you draw from the company.

-An S-Corporation is a slight variation to the corporation structure.
+An S-Corporation is a slight variation to the corporate structure.
 According to the National Small Business Association (NSBA), S-Corporations account for 33 percent of all small business structures.

-In this structure, you’ll be required to complete the same formalities as those who operate a standard corporation.
+In this structure, you must complete the same formalities as those who operate a standard corporation.
 Plus, you’ll be limited to the number and type of shareholders.
-There will also be limits on who can own the shares, which may restrict your fundraising capabilities.
+There will also be limits on who can own the shares, restricting your fundraising capabilities.

 5. Limited Liability Companies (LLC)

-However, setting up an LLC can be complex, requiring significant legal fees and numerous documents that must be drafted and signed.
-This level of complexity can make it difficult to attract funding from venture capitalists.
+However, forming an LLC can be complex, requiring significant legal fees and numerous documents that you must draft and sign.
+This level of complexity can make it challenging to attract funding from venture capitalists.
 In addition, the granting of share options or convertible notes can be difficult.

-To give you an idea of how other small businesses are set up, here’s a summary of the types of business structures being used by small businesses (provided by the NSBA):
+To give you an idea of how other small businesses work, here’s a summary of the types of business structures used by business owners (provided by the NSBA):